floatingman-ltd/Floatingman.CommandLine/README.md

 - a project that wraps the functionality aoe in a usable way and defines the command arguments
 - a console application that inherits from `ConsoleDecoator`

-The [external project]() implementation of this is the workin proo-of-concept.
+The [external project]() implementation of this is the working proof-of-concept.

 ## Installation